Quick Answer

 One-Breath Recap

 Only the board declares dividends, and you must buy before the ex-dividend date (the record date under T+1 settlement) to collect.
 Cash dividends are taxed on receipt while stock dividends just lower your per-share cost basis; qualified dividends earn capital-gains rates, and cumulative preferred arrearages clear before any common dividend.
-Cumulative voting helps the minority, statutory helps the majority, preemptive rights guard common-stock ownership percentage, and common stock stands last in liquidation.
-Restricted and control securities carry holding periods (6 months reporting, 1 year non-reporting), affiliate volume limits, and Form 144 filings, while ISOs go to employees only with AMT at exercise and NQSOs tax the spread as ordinary income.
+Cumulative voting helps the minority, statutory helps the majority, preemptive rights guard common-stock ownership percentage where granted, and common stock stands last in liquidation.
+Restricted securities carry holding periods (6 months reporting, 1 year non-reporting), and affiliates also face volume limits and Form 144 filings even on control stock bought in the open market.
+Incentive stock options go to employees only with alternative minimum tax at exercise, and non-qualified options tax the spread as ordinary income.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Equity Characteristics unit for the complete lesson.
+Read the full Equity Characteristics unit.